Monday, January 30, 2012

 Lair of the White Worm (1988)

-The Review: Angus Flint (Peter Capaldi), a Scottish archeology student is staying at the local boarding house owned by the Trent sisters, Eve (Catherine Oxenberg) and Mary (Sammi Davis).
+The Movie: Angus Flint (Peter Capaldi), a Scottish archeology student is staying at the local boarding house owned by the Trent sisters, Eve (Catherine Oxenberg) and Mary (Sammi Davis).
 For his thesis Flint is excavating some of the local Roman ruins, which apparently have not received much attention thus far.
 Is Angus in luck today, because right in the front yard of the boarding house he uncovers the ruins of a convent.
 Not only that, he discovers a strange skull; almost like a dinosaur, although as he points out dinosaurs and Romans missed each other by about twenty-five million years.

 That evening, while attending the annual party thrown at the local lord’s castle, he learns a bit more.
 Eve’s boyfriend, Lord James D’Ampton (Hugh Grant, yes the Hugh Grant), has just come into his inheritance; and he explains to Angus that his ancestor, John D’Ampton, is popular in local legend for slaying the neighborhood dragon many centuries ago.
 In fact, the yearly party is specifically to celebrate that event.
 He is particularly interested to hear about Angus’ discovery.